nomeata/haskell-for-readers/haskell-for-readers.md

 -- u <*> pure y = pure ($ y) <*> u
 ```

-Like `Monad`, these are type classes of kind `(* -> *) -> Constraint`, i.e. the `f` here is a type constructor.
+Like `Monad`, these are type classes of kind `(* -> *) -> Constraint`, i.e. `f` is a type constructor.

-* The `Functor` type class allows you to apply a (pure) function to the (resp. all) `a` in an `f a`.
+* The `Functor` type class allows you to apply a (pure) function to the (well, all) `a` in an `f a`.
 This is most intuitive when `f` is a container data structure like `Maybe` or lists.
-In fact, if `f` is simply the list type constructor, then `fmap` becomes the normal `map` function.
+In fact, if `f` is simply the list type constructor, then `fmap` is the normal `map` function.
 For a type constructor with a more computational interpretation, such as `Parser` or `IO`, `fmap` simply “keeps the extra meaning, and applies the function to the result”.

    The laws also express that `fmap` does not actually change the extra meaning of ifs argument.

 * The `Applicative` type class is very similar to `Monad`: It has `pure` instead of `return`, but they are essentially the same.
 And it has a binary operation, sometimes called *ap*,  that takes two values with extra meaning and composes them.
 The crucial difference is: With `(>>=)`, you choose which action to do as the second argument based on the *return value* of the action of the first argument.
 With `(<*>)`, both action need to be given separately and independently, and only their results are combined.
-Therefore, there there is strictly less you can do with the `Applicative` interface than with the `Monad` interface.
+Therefore, there is strictly less you can do with the `Applicative` interface than with the `Monad` interface.

    The laws are analogous to the monad laws: Essentially, `(<*>)` is associative and `pure` is its unit.

-Every `Monad` is both an `Applicative` and a `Functor`, as we have seen in the exercise in the previous section, and `Monad` is strictly more expressive.
-So why do we bother with creating separate type classes for then?
+Every `Monad` is both an `Applicative` and a `Functor`, as we have seen in the exercise in the previous section.
+So `Monad` is more expressive than the other two.
+So why do we bother with creating separate type classes for them?
 Because less expressive interfaces are more widely applicable!
 If the users of an interface can do less, then you have more freedom when implementing the interface.

-So what can we do with that freedom?
+What can we do with that freedom?
+Create more instances!

 * Consider the following type constructor:
   ``` {.haskell .slide}